 Low Sizergh Barn, Sizergh, Kendal, LA8 8AE

 Our real-life farm trail starts just outside of the 17th century Westmorland stone barn, which houses the farm shop, tea room and gallery.
 En route you’ll see where your food comes from – passing the cows and hens in the fields, the vegetable plots, and the fruit trees in the orchard.
+Read local nature writer Brian Fereday's recent observations about the farm trail.

 There is a huge variety of plant, animal and bird life here at Low Sizergh, which is ever changing with the seasons and co-exists with the livestock.
 As you walk the trail, which is just under 2 miles, you’ll learn more about how our environmental stewardship principles are put into practice around this beautiful farm.